musc-surgical-innovation-center/attntonum/Readme.md

 # AttnToNum

 ## Overview
 This research presents AttnToNum, an attention-based embedding technique for numerical values in text.
 The embeddings are derived from both number magnitude and context words.
 AttnToNum boosted performance for prediction of the composite outcome of Morbitidity or Mortality (MM) after a CABG (coronary artery bypass grafting) surgery.
 The input was the most recent pre-surgery clinical note.

+**Summary**
+AttentionToNum outperforms basic embeddings if and only if both the numbers are scaled first, and context is incorporated via the attention mechanism.
+This implies that both scaling (magnitude) and attention (context) are important for capturing numerical information.

+See [example](./directions.ipynb) for how to incorporate these embeddings in your own analysis.

 ## ScaleNum